-Full members Members have access to use features in a Slack, except for those that are limited to only owners and admins.
+Members have access to use features in Slack, except for those that are limited to only owners and admins.

-Invited members Invited members have been invited to join Slack, but haven’t yet accepted their invitation.
-People can add them to channels, mention them and send them direct messages (DMs), and they'll receive email notifications until they create their account.
+Invited members have been invited to join Slack, but haven’t yet accepted their invitation.
+People can add them to channels, mention them and send them direct messages (DMs) and they'll receive email notifications until they create their account.

 Additional roles on the Enterprise Grid subscription

 On the Enterprise Grid subscription, there are additional roles that give organisations the ability to manage Slack:

 Every Enterprise Grid org has a single org primary owner.
 Only this person can transfer ownership of the org, and access system roles and channel management tools by default.

 Primary org owners can assign org owners.
 Org owners hold the same level of permissions as the primary org owner, except that they can’t transfer ownership of the org to someone else and do not have access to system roles or channel management tools by default.

 Org owners can assign org admins.
 They help to manage org-level policies and other administrative tasks.